Centre for the Study of International Slavery

 The Centre for the Study of International Slavery (CSIS) is a collaboration between the International Slavery Museum and the University of Liverpool to foster understanding and share research on human enslavement and its legacies.

 CSIS seminar talks are free and open to all.
-They are all held at 5pm in the Department of History, 9 Abercromby Square, Lecture Theatre 1, with the exception of our 22 October meeting at the Kuumba Imani Millennium Centre.
+Booking for some dates is essential, where stated.
+Most talks are held at 5pm in the Department of History, 9 Abercromby Square, Lecture Theatre 1, unless stated otherwise.

 MA in International Slavery Studies